-If you’re thinking about a nose job or rhinoplasty procedure or you have already undergone one, you may want more information about the nose surgery recovery time.
+If you’re thinking about a nose job, rhinoplasty procedure, or nose reshaping surgery, or you have already undergone one, you may want more information about the nose surgery recovery time.
 Recovery does vary by individual for any plastic surgery procedure.
 At Kensington Medical generally we see 6 to 8 weeks for the initial healing process.
 You can see visible results after about a month.
 The full recovery period takes about one year.
-Our article provides an in depth look at the recovery phases, practical care tips, and our surgeons advice to help guide you through your recovery time.
+Our article provides an in-depth look at the recovery phases, practical care tips, and our surgeons' advice to help guide you through your recovery time.

 Key Points to Consider

-• trying to keep to a good sleep position, and
+trying to keep to a good sleep position,

-• resuming physical activities slowly as per recovery guidelines.
+resuming physical activities slowly as per recovery guidelines, and

 Understanding Rhinoplasty Surgery and its Recovery Phases